FujiFilm vs Sony Film Simulations | Stop Sacrificing Color

 Sony Standard Look with Auto White Balance -> Sony Classic Chrome Film Simulation AWB -> Sony Classic Chrome with in camera Custom Color Adjustments

-I've used these images to showcase the difference it makes by only using Sony's Picture profiles with AWB, compared to using both Picture Profiles with the dedicated Temperature & color filter settings.
+I've used these images to showcase the difference it makes by using only Sony's Picture Profiles with AWB, compared to using Picture Profiles in combination with the dedicated Temperature & color filter settings.

-AWb it's easier with AWB but it will make a huuuge difference if you use the Temperature settings provided in the PDF.
+It's easier with AWB, but it will make a huuuge difference if you use the Temperature Settings provided in the PDF.

 It takes a little bit more time on the spot, but cuts down hours spent in front of the monitor correcting and color grading.